Wearing dusty, scratched and spectacles with smudges cause blurred vision which causes headaches. Hence keep them always clear and clean.

 - Gently rinse both sides of the lenses.
 Clean every part including nose pads, temples and edges of the temples.
 Initially clean the lenses then clean the nose pads and temples.

 - Clean them thoroughly with a microfiber cloth otherwise the remnants of the soap or chemical may cause smudges over the lenses.
 This microfiber cloth is very effective in trapping the dust.
 Thus clean the cloth once in a week with lotion-free soap and allow it to air dry to remove dust from it.

 - If you don’t have time or patience to do this whole procedure, you can use pre-moistened disposable lens cleaning wipes

 - You can also use an optical ultrasonic cleaner which uses ultrasonic waves to clean the glasses.
 This is available in some optical stores.
 You can get it cleaned at least once in a year.

 - Anti-scratch coating and smudge-resistant coatings are available which doesn’t mean that they are completely smudged proof or scratch proof.

 How to get rid of scratches?

 You can’t truly get rid of them but you can cover them to some extent.
 If your spectacles are made of glass and do not have any coatings you can use this method.
-First clean the glasses with tap water keep some metal polish over the lens and rub it circularly with microfiber cloth for 5 minutes and take small amount of alcohol with an ear bud and spread it over the lens on both the sides.
+First clean the glasses with tap water keep some metal polish over the lens and rub it circularly with a microfiber cloth for 5 minutes and take a small amount of alcohol with an earbud and spread it over the lens on both the sides.
 Rub it for 5 more minutes.

 For a plastic lens without any coating baking soda can be used to cover the scratches.
 Add water to the baking soda and make it as a paste.
-Rub the paste over the lenses with microfiber cloth and then clean the lenses with tap water.
+Rub the paste over the lenses with a microfiber cloth and then clean the lenses with tap water.